Robert Blendon

-Robert J. Blendon is an American academic who is the Richard L. Menschel Professor of Public Health and Professor of Health Policy and Political Analysis, Emeritus and former Director for the Division of Policy Translation and Leadership Development at the Harvard T.H.
+Robert J. Blendon was an American academic who was the Richard L. Menschel Professor of Public Health and Professor of Health Policy and Political Analysis, Emeritus and former Director for the Division of Policy Translation and Leadership Development at the Harvard T.H.
 Chan School of Public Health.
 He previously held appointments as a Professor of Health Policy and Political Analysis at the Harvard T.H.
 Chan School of Public Health and the Harvard Kennedy School of Government.
 He formerly directed the Harvard Opinion Research Program and co-directed the Robert Wood Johnson Foundation/Harvard T.H.
 Chan School of Public Health project on understanding Americans’ Health Agenda.
 Previously, he co-directed a polling series with The Washington Post and Kaiser Family Foundation.

 Blendon also co-directed a survey project for the Minneapolis Star Tribune on health care that received the National Press Club’s 1998 Award for Consumer Journalism.
 He also co-directed a project for National Public Radio and the Henry J. Kaiser Family Foundation on American attitudes toward domestic policy.
 The series was cited by the National Journal as setting a new standard for use of public opinion surveys in broadcast journalism.
 In 2008, Blendon received the Warren J. Mitofsky Award for Excellence in Public Opinion Research from the Board of Directors of the Roper Center for Public Opinion Research at Cornell University.

 Education

-Blendon is a graduate of Marietta College and of the School of Business at the University of Chicago, with a Masters in Business Administration.
+Blendon was a graduate of Marietta College and of the School of Business at the University of Chicago, with a Masters in Business Administration.
 In addition, he holds a Doctoral degree (DSc) from the School of Public Health of Johns Hopkins University (1969), where his principal attention was directed toward health policy.

 Career

 Blendon was senior vice-president at the Robert Wood Johnson Foundation.
-In addition, he has served as a senior faculty member for the U.S. Conference of Mayors, the National Governors' Association, and the U.S. Congress Committee on Ways and Means.
+In addition, he served as a senior faculty member for the U.S. Conference of Mayors, the National Governors' Association, and the U.S. Congress Committee on Ways and Means.

 Between 1987 and 1996, Blendon served as Chairman of the Department of Health Policy and Management at the Harvard T.H.
 Chan School of Public Health and as Deputy Director of the Harvard University Division of Health Policy Research and Education.

 Blendon formerly taught a course on Political Strategy in U.S. Health Policy at the Harvard Kennedy School of Government and the Harvard T.H.
 Chan School of Public Health.
 He also directed the Political Analysis track in the University’s Ph.D.
 Program in Health Policy.

-For 2023 and 2024, Blendon is a Senior Fellow at the Bipartisan Policy Center in Washington, DC.
+For 2023 and 2024, Blendon was a Senior Fellow at the Bipartisan Policy Center in Washington, DC.